88-degrees/Book-of-Changes/appendix02s1.md

 1. From 'the seeking union with its object' shown in the first SIX, (divided),there will be other advantages.

-2. 'The movement towards union and attachment proceeds from the inward (mind):'--(the party concerned) does not fail in what is proper to himself
+2. 'The movement towards union and attachment proceeds from the inward (mind):' -- (the party concerned) does not fail in what is proper to himself

-3. 'Union is sought with such as ought not to be associated with:'--but will not injury be the result?
+3. 'Union is sought with such as ought not to be associated with:' -- but will not injury be the result?

-4. 'Union is sought (by the party intended here) with one beyond himself, and (in this case) with a worthy object:'--he is following (the ruler) above him.
+4. 'Union is sought (by the party intended here) with one beyond himself, and (in this case) with a worthy object:' -- he is following (the ruler) above him.

 5. 'The good fortune belonging to the most illustrious instance of seeking union and attachment' appears in the correct and central position (of the fifth line, undivided).